MozillaHive/hive-contributor-guide/your_contribution/README.md

 # Your Hive NYC Contribution

 Like any beehive—***in which productivity is dependent upon cooperation amongst individual bees***—the success of Hive NYC programs is driven by the interactions between community members.
-Over two hundred educators, designers, makers, artists, technologists, librarians and teachers across the five boroughs participate with the community to help New York youth thrive.
+Over two hundred educators, designers, makers, artists, technologists, librarians and teachers across the five boroughs participate to help New York youth thrive.

 Hive NYC community members engage with the principles of connected learning in both program design and professional practice.
 Contributors use openly-networked collaboration that includes peer observation, resource sharing and process documentation.